 In Haiti, you will be housed in a hotel in or near Cap Haitien, close to our administrative offices, wherever makes the most sense logistically depending on the projects volunteers are involved in for the week.

-Photographs are often a novelty for the patients we see.
+Photographs are often a novelty for our friends and the patients we see.
 As a courtesy we ask permission to demonstrate respect for privacy and confidentiality.

 Surprise!
 Noncommunicable diseases were responsible for two-thirds of all deaths globally in 2011, up from 60% in 2000.
 The four main NCDs are cardiovascular diseases, cancers, diabetes and chronic lung diseases.